Skarlso/blogsource/content/blog/2019-04-21-efferent-and-afferent-metrics-in-go.md

 }
 ~~~

-Basic.
-Logic to take care of errors in Furnace.
+Basic logic to take care of errors in Furnace.
 Last time I changed this file was... a year ago.
 Yeah, I think it's doing fine.

 # Conclusion